 What is an Employer Identification Number (EIN)?

-An Employer Identification Number (EIN) is a unique nine-digit identifier assigned by the IRS to businesses for tax purposes.
-It’s essential for operations like tax filing, opening bank accounts, and applying for loans.
+An Employer Identification Number (EIN) is a unique nine-digit code the IRS assesses for tax purposes.
+It is crucial for operations such as tax filing, opening bank accounts, and loan applications.

 Why is an EIN important for businesses?